Should Retirees Pay Off Their Mortgages?

 Avoid Tapping Retirement Funds

-Generally, it's not a good idea to withdraw from a retirement plan such as an individual retirement account (IRA) or 401(k) to pay off a mortgage.
-If you withdraw before you turn 59½, you incur both taxes and early-payment penalties.
+Generally, it's not a good idea to withdraw from a retirement plan such as an individual retirement account (IRA) or a 401(k) to pay off a mortgage.
+You'll incur both taxes and early-payment penalties if you withdraw before you reach age 59½.

-Even if you wait, the tax hit of taking a large distribution from a retirement plan could push you into a higher tax bracket for the year.
+The tax hit of taking a large distribution from a retirement plan could push you into a higher tax bracket for the year even if you wait until you're older than age 59½.

 It's also not a good idea to pay off a mortgage at the expense of funding a retirement account.
-In fact, those nearing retirement should be making maximum contributions to retirement plans.
+Those nearing retirement should be making maximum contributions to their retirement plans.

-Over the past several years, research has shown that the majority of people are not saving enough for retirement.
-In a September 2018 report, the National Institute on Retirement Security revealed that more than half (57%) of working-age people don't have a retirement account.
-The report adds that even among workers who have accumulated savings in retirement accounts, the typical worker had a modest account balance of $40,000.
+Research over the past several years has shown that the majority of people are not saving enough for retirement.
+The National Institute on Retirement Security revealed in a report that more than half (57%) of working-age people didn't have a retirement account.
+The report adds that the typical worker had a modest account balance of $40,000 even among workers who'd accumulated some savings in retirement accounts.

 Strategies to Pay Off or Reduce Your Mortgage

-You can use strategies to pay off a mortgage early or at least reduce your payments before retirement.
-Making biweekly payments instead of monthly ones, for instance, means that over a year you'll make 13 payments instead of 12.
+You can use certain strategies to pay off your mortgage early or at least reduce your payments before retirement.
+Making payments every other week instead of once monthly means that you'll make 26 payments in a year instead of just 12.
+You might also just pay a little extra each time you make a monthly mortgage payment to whittle down your loan.

-If you have a larger home, another option is downsizing.
-If you structure the sale correctly, you might be able to buy a smaller home outright with the profit from the sale, leaving you mortgage-free.
+Another option is downsizing if you have a larger home.
+You might be able to buy a smaller home outright with the profit from the sale if you structure the sale correctly, leaving you mortgage-free.
 The pitfalls include overestimating the worth of your current home, underestimating the cost of a new home, ignoring the tax implications of the deal, and overlooking closing costs.

 Should I Refinance My Mortgage to Lower the Monthly Payment?